ccverak/carloscastellanos.dev/content/posts/2016-08-27-from-monoliths-to-microservices.md

 ---
-draft: true
+draft: false
 date: 2016-08-27T22:31:20+01:00
-title: "From monolith to microservices."
+title: "From monoliths to microservices"
-slug: "monolith to microservices"
 categories: general
-description: "From monolith to microservices."
+description: "From monoliths to microservices"
 ---

 This is not another post about application architectures but a software design instead.
 I bet you are a bit lost with the heading, keep reading, I will take you there.